mattrajca/pymessage-lite/README.md

 	connection.close()
 	return recipients

+## Using the Library

+To try out the library, navigate to the `pymessage_lite` directory and enter `python imessage_test.py`.
+This test script will print out all your iMessage recipients and let you display all messages exchanged with a given recipient.

 ## Compatibility

 This has been written and tested with OS X 10.11 "El Capitan".
 It might stop working in future releases of OS X as iMessage evolves.